shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab7.md

     ![](../media/lab-07/image35.png)

-1. Let's save the report, from the menu select **File -> Save**.
+1. Let's save the report; from the menu, select **File -> Save**.

 As mentioned earlier, we will not build all the visuals in this lab.
 At your leisure, feel free to build more visuals.

 ## Task 10: Connect Power BI Desktop to Semantic model

-Now let's see how easy it is to connect Power BI Desktop to the semantic model and build visuals.
+Now, let's see how easy it is to connect Power BI Desktop to the semantic model and build visuals.

 1. Open the **FAIADTemplate.pbix** located **Reports** folder on the **desktop** of your lab environment.